 HUMC109 Introduction to Philosophy

-This course is an introductory survey covering various components of philosophy including Epistemology, Metaphysics, Materialism, Realism, Pragmatism, Logic, Idealism, Existentialism and Aesthetics.
+An introductory survey covering various components of philosophy including Epistemology, Metaphysics, Materialism, Realism, Pragmatism, Logic, Idealism, Existentialism and Aesthetics.
 This will include classical original, interpretation, development and modern application of these concepts.

 HUMC110 The Humanities in Western Culture